tylerljames/full-stack-coding-interview/README.md

 - There is also a logo and an icon provided (SVGs) included in this repo.

 ### Final Thoughts
 - You can fork this repo and commit your code there.
-Once done, please add the following users as members so we can review:
+Please open a PR from the fork _back_ to the main repo, and once done, please add the following users as members so we can review:
   - James Crain (@imjamescrain)
   - Jimmy Lien (@jlien)
   - Nick Clucas (@nickcluc)